fedepaol/PostmanLib--Rings-Twice--Android/README.md

         o.authenticate(this, "Twitter");
     }

+PostManLib library will provide a dialog to the user containing the webview to authorize the application.

-Once the service is registered, all it takes to sign a RestServerCommand is calling the _setOAuthSigner_ method:
+Once the service is registered, all it takes to sign a RestServerRequest is to return the name of the signer in _getOauthSigner_

-    c1.setOAuthSigner("Twitter");
+    public String getOAuthSigner() {
+        return "Twitter";
+    }

 Using the same name used to register the service.

 # NOTES